aldica/aldica/docs/Test-Memory-BM.md

 The instance ```aldica-mem-bm-repository-test-1``` is started with the following parameters (only listing diverging settings):

-- Xms/Xmx set to 2 GiB
 - global aldica extension enablement flag (```aldica.core.enabled```) set to ```true```
 - default Ignite storage region

 The instance ```aldica-mem-bm-repository-test-2``` is started with the following parameters (only listing diverging settings):

-- Xms/Xmx set to 4 GiB (to accommodate for the expected higher heap memory usage of on-heap only caches in Alfresco default
 - global aldica extension enablement flag (```aldica.core.enabled```) set to ```false```

 The following parameters have been specified as common parameters for both instances, though the aldica-specific parameters only take effect in instance ```aldica-mem-bm-repository-test-1```: